A Streetcar Named Desire: Television

 In 1955, the television program Omnibus featured Jessica Tandy reviving her original Broadway performance as Blanche, with her husband, Hume Cronyn, as Mitch.
 It aired only portions of the play that featured the Blanche and Mitch characters.

 The 1984 television version featured Ann-Margret as Blanche, Treat Williams as Stanley, Beverly D'Angelo as Stella and Randy Quaid as Mitch.
 It was directed by John Erman and the teleplay was adapted by Oscar Saul.
 The music score by composed by Marvin Hamlisch.
 Ann-Margret, D'Angelo and Quaid were all nominated for Emmy Awards, but none won.
 However, it did win four Emmys, including one for cinematographer Bill Butler.
 Ann-Margret won a Golden Globe award for her performance, and Treat Williams was nominated for Best Actor in a Miniseries or TV Movie.

 A 1995 television version was based on the highly successful Broadway revival that starred Alec Baldwin and Jessica Lange.
 However, only Baldwin and Lange were from the stage production.
 The TV version added John Goodman as Mitch and Diane Lane as Stella.
 This production was directed by Glenn Jordan.
 Baldwin, Lange and Goodman all received Emmy Award nominations.
-Lange won a Golden Globe award (for Best Actress in a Miniseries or TV Movie), and Baldwin was nominated for Best Actor, but did not win.
+Lange won a Golden Globe award (for Best Actress in a Miniseries or TV Movie), and Baldwin was nominated for Best Actor.

 In 1998, PBS aired a taped version of the opera adaptation that featured the original San Francisco Opera cast.
 The program received an Emmy Award nomination for Outstanding Classical Music/Dance Program.

 In a 1992 episode of The Simpsons, "A Streetcar Named Marge", a musical version of the play, titled Oh, Streetcar!, was featured.
 Ned Flanders and Marge Simpson took the leading roles as Stanley and Blanche, respectively.

+In 2014, singer Sinead O'Connor released "Streetcars," a song that references the play in its title and themes.

 In a 2016 episode of The Originals, titled "A Streetcar Named Desire", Klaus Mikaelson and Elijah Mikaelson are forced to face two siblings, Tristan and Aurora de Martel, once friends but now foes.

-Belle Reprieve

-Bette Bourne and Paul Shaw of the British gay theater company Bloolips, and Peggy Shaw and Lois Weaver of the American lesbian theater company Split Britches, collaborated and performed a gender-bent production of Belle Reprieve, a twisted adaption of Streetcar.
-This theatrical piece creates a "Brechtian 'epic drama'" that relies on the reflective rather than emotional involvement of the audience—a "commentary on the sexual roles and games in Williams's text".
-Blanche was played by Bette Bourne as "man in a dress", Stanley was played by Peggy Shaw as a "butch lesbian", Mitch was played by Paul Shaw as a "fairy disguised as a man", and Stella was played by Lois Weaver as a "woman disguised as a woman".